Week 3 (July 23 - July 30)

 VEHICLES & CAMPING

 All forms of camping, including RVs, pop-up campers, tents etc., are welcome at the camp site.
-If you choose to bring an RV, there are locations a few miles away in town to fill up and deposit waste.
-On-site parking is accessible for any vehicle in the grassy clearing next to camp for the duration of your charter.
-High clearance vehicles are not necessary to travel the paved county and dirt farm roads to reach camp.
-If you are being picked up at the Rapid City airport (additional info in airport pickup section) and are unable to provide your own gear, we do offer a few items for rent.
-Please inquire if you will be needing such arrangements.
+If you choose to bring an RV, there are locations in town to fill up and deposit waste.
+On-site parking is accessible for any vehicle in the clearing next to camp for the duration of your charter.
+High clearance vehicles are not necessary to travel roads to reach camp.
+If you are being picked up at the Rapid City airport (additional info in airport pickup section) and are unable to provide your own gear, we do provide Cots, Sleeping-bags, and Pillows.
+Please inquire if you will be needing any other arrangements.

 Tentative Day Schedule

 Breakfast will be served at the local Marmarth Cafe and sack-lunches will be provided for the day.
 Evening meals are a community event usually akin to a barbecue.
 Daily preparation of evening meals and camp clean-up is a group responsibility, although camp personnel will do most of the actual cooking.
 We provide all the food and utensils, but you are welcome to bring additional provisions.
 Sack lunches include chips, granola bar, fruit, vegetable and choice of PBJ or ham/turkey sandwich.
 Water is provided on site and at camp.Vegetarian preferences and food allergies can be accommodated with advance notice, although we operate under the assumption most are carnivores!

 Typically we meet in Marmarth, ND at the cafe and mini store (gas station) or at camp at 4:00-5:00 pm, the beginning of each dig week.
 Note: Cellular service is spotty and we may not be able to give directions to camp.